Review | Darksiders Genesis

 Each monster can drop a creature gem.
 You want those.
 They can be equipped on your character development tree (both Strife and War share one) to strengthen your power level and stats.
 The more gems of some type you have, the higher level and abilities you will gain from them.
 So, you got the point, killing demons and collecting gems is what you need to aim for.
 Some boss gems are special and they will add more forms of attack, like when you are dodging, one gem can leave the lava trail behind.
 This is the highlight of the game, alongside with the action segment.
 Mini RPG system, if you prefer it that way.
 Maybe it’s not the complicated and the best one, but it’s certainly evolving and fun to use.

 Combine this with new moves you buy from your hub shops and you have some variety in a sense of playing however you prefer better.
-I’m just sad those upgrades doesn’t change the experience much, you can survive just fine even without them.
+I’m just sad those upgrades don’t change the experience much, you can survive just fine even without them.

 Sphere grid system.
 Kill the demon, get the gem and equip the gem.

 To finish the game it will take about 10 hours if you are in a rush.
 Almost double is if you aim to collect everything on each level, plus most of the side quests.
 The thing is, you need to backtrack as some levels require upgrades that you earn on future levels.
 Finishing the whole arena takes about 4-5 hours (20 missions plus the last one where you play until you die).
-The arena is the best ways to grind and collect creature gems.
+The arena is the best way to grind and collect creature gems.

 Have in mind that when you actually die with one character, you have 20 seconds to survive with the other so that your other character revives.
 Other than that, there are health potions that have limited use per level, but help a lot.
 It took me 35 hours to get the platinum trophy.

 Oh boy, now the grade… This is not a AAA title.
 At the same time, playing this game as someone who is not a Darksiders fan or a fan of hack ‘n’ slash type of games is not something that goes altogether.
-If you find yourself in favour of any of 2, of both, you can try.
-Expect technical issues, bugs, some frustration, but expect also having fun.
+If you find yourself in favour of any of the 2, of both, you can try.
+Expect technical issues, bugs, some frustration, but expect also to have fun.
 It’s a simple game, it offers multiplayer mode and has some replayability.
 Just remember, it’s a spin off title.
-Nevertheless, I cannot forgive those reoccurring issues, especially when they knew what was wrong from the first release and they never polished it as they should have.
+Nevertheless, I cannot forgive those re-occurring issues, especially when they knew what was wrong from the first release and they never polished it as they should have.
 Be your own judge, just don’t expect much.